Dental Assistant

-Our dental assistant program is perfect for you if you want to launch a new career by working in a dental office or clinic.
-We provide training that can allow you to enter the workforce in as little as 7 and a half months.
-This program prepares students for employment as dental assistants in dental offices and clinics.
-Graduation from this program provides you with the minimum requirements to sit for the National Registry Exam for Dental Assistants and for an advanced dental assistant course in expanded duties.
-Delta College has run a dental assistant school in Baton Rouge for many years now and is proud to have graduated many students over the years.
+Our accredited dental assistant program is perfect for you if you want to launch a new career by working in a dental office or clinic.
+Delta College provides hands-on training that can allow you to enter the workforce in as little as 7 ½ months.
+This program prepares students for employment as dental assistants in dental offices and clinics, orthodontic and pediatric dental offices, public health clinics and specialty dental clinics.

 Dental Assistants have many tasks, ranging from patient care to record keeping, in a dental office.
 Their duties vary by state and by the dentists’ offices where they work.